davidgraeff/firestore-db-and-auth-rs/readme.md

 ## Async vs Sync

-This crate uses reqwest as http client. reqwest supports a blocking and an async/await API.
+This crate uses reqwest under the hood as http client. reqwest supports blocking and async/await APIs.

 Right now only blocking APIs are provided, async/await variants are gated behind an "unstable" cargo feature.